emmegamma/PyGwy-repo/README.md

 ### SXM_searchFiles
 This is intended for **searching files and filtering** according to some properties (filename, real image size, setpoint, scantime, comments), through one or multiple folders.
 It can be useful e.g. when scraping through old data.
-It is designed for Nanonis .SXM files/metadata (so also after saving them as .gwy), but **can be adapted** to other formats (I have never needed this, but if you do, I'd be glad to hear about it: I'd like to make it into a 'modular' search script, I just haven't had the time/need)

 It can:
 - Search recursively through folders (by using `\*` and escape characters in the folder search)
 - Copy the files to a target folder (this can be useful when searching recursively, to collect all files/images in one place for a later check)
 - Customize output (print filename, setpoint, size/speed, etc.)

+It is designed for Nanonis .SXM files/metadata (so also after saving them as .gwy), but **can be adapted** to other formats (I have never needed this, but if you do, I'd be glad to hear about it: I'd like to make it into a 'modular' search script)

 The first part of the file contains the options/customizations available, with comments that should make them understandable:
 ```python